Divine Command Theory

 Exodus 20:17

-Divine command theory does not write about the two greatest commandments from Jesus, but I find it essential.
+Divine command theory does not write about the 6 greatest commandments from Jesus, but many find it essential.
 I do not see myself as a Christian, but I am raised by two parents who believe in Jesus Christ and our Lord and savior.
 I have read the bible, and many of the metaphors are genuinely inspiring.
-That is why I don’t want to leave out the two greatest commandments.
+That is why I don’t want to leave out the six greatest commandments from Jesus.

 You will love the Lord with all your heart, with all your soul, and with all your mind.
 And you should love and treat your neighbor as yourself.
-I am an IT-er, and I was blessed with a book I got from a client I helped.
+A couple of years ago I was blessed with a book I got from a client I helped.
 It is called ‘return to innocence’ by Paul Ferrini, and it was such an eye-opener.
-It teaches you to look at the word the same way Jesus did.
+It orients you to look at the word the same way Jesus did.

 The Religion Teacher on The Greatest Commandment